aadya-khanna/portfolio-visualiser-for-cfm101/README.md

 - Go to https://cfm101pv.streamlit.app/
 - Input csv file in the formate of ticker, shares (final outputted csv)
-- Track returns for our portfolio overtime!
+- Track returns for your portfolio overtime!